erfangc/ReactTable/README.md

     React.renderComponent(React.createElement(ReactTable,options, document.getElementById("table"));

 ## Possible `columnDefs` Options
-The following properties are valid on objects inside of columnDefs
+The following properties are valid on `columnDef` objects, which are nested under the `columnDefs` array given to the table options

 Column Option Name|Description
 -------|------------------